Florida Court Records

 How Do I Know if I Have a Traffic Ticket in Florida?

 It is possible to have a ticket and not be aware of it.
 Running red lights, failing to yield to stop signs, violating toll roads, and speeding above limits may not be ticketed right away.
-Provided a traffic offense is caught on surveillance camera, the driver will be located and sent a ticket via mail.
+When a traffic offense is caught on surveillance camera, the driver is typically located and sent a ticket via mail.
 Sometimes, these are not successfully delivered.
 As such, looking up driving history records lets road users determine if they have any demerit points on their licenses.

 The FLHSMV hosts an online Driver History Check where road users can check their driver licenses’ current statuses free of charge.
 This online database is especially important to persons who receive erroneous notices after they have cleared their tickets.
 Searching the driver history check portal is simple and requires only the querying party’s driver license number.